Connect a virtual network to an ExpressRoute circuit using PowerShell (classic)

 Download the latest PowerShell cmdlets

 Install the latest versions of the Azure Service Management (SM) PowerShell modules and the ExpressRoute module.
-When using the following example, note that the version number (in this example, 5.1.1) will change as newer versions of the cmdlets are released.
+You can't use the Azure CloudShell environment to run SM modules.

 Connect a virtual network in the same subscription to a circuit